Complete your daily

-Redhawk Landing is a collaboration of the Career Engagement Office and Alumni Relations, with representation from the Albers Placement Center, Center for Student Involvement, University Advancement and Athletics.
+Redhawk Landing is a collaboration of the Career Engagement Office and the Office of Alumni Engagement, with representation from the Albers Placement Center, Center for Student Involvement, University Advancement and Athletics.

 “Redhawk Landing provides an amazing virtual space for students and alumni to connect with each other in a dynamic community,” says Hilary Flanagan, executive director of the Career Engagement Office.
 “Students and alumni will be able to tap into the power of the Redhawk network for informal and micro-mentorship, as well sustained or more structured mentoring relationships. … The Redhawk Landing platform will also add an exciting interactive dimension to belonging at Seattle U.”

 With RHL, both mentors and mentees indicate the type of mentoring relationship they are interested in—from a short phone call to a longer-term engagement—and their specific areas of interest to advance their professional journey.
 Mentees gain professional development, specific advice for their needs and a new perspective.
 Engaging on Redhawk Landing can be as easy as connecting over coffee, answering a few questions over email or video chatting.
 Alumni mentors choose their commitment level and preferred way to engage.

 “The connections I’ve built with fellow SU alumni have been pretty strong,” says Scott Newton, ’16.
 “And so, to me, this is another way to be able to have that type of connection with people that have had the same type of Jesuit education as I have.”